<

 Mingma G Sherpa’s operation with deep 14-peak guide team credentials and deliberately smaller scale than Seven Summit Treks.
 The boutique Nepali K2 alternative.

 Imagine Nepal is Mingma Gyalje Sherpa’s operation — founded in 2014 by another 14-peak Sherpa climber with personal K2 summit experience.
-The company occupies the boutique Nepali tier: smaller-scale expeditions than Seven Summit Treks, comparable Sherpa team quality, and deliberately more personalized expedition culture.
+Generally, the company occupies the boutique Nepali tier.
+Specifically, smaller-scale expeditions than Seven Summit Treks, comparable Sherpa team quality, and deliberately more personalized expedition culture.
+Notably, Mingma G led the first winter ascent of K2 in January 2021 alongside Nimsdai Purja and the all-Nepali team.
+The achievement is the most significant K2 climbing accomplishment of the modern era.
 For climbers who want 14-peak Sherpa founder leadership without Seven Summit Treks’ institutional scale, Imagine Nepal is the cleanest boutique Nepali choice on K2.

-The 2026 K2 pricing at $45,000–$60,000 sits competitive with 8K Expeditions in the mid-tier Nepali category, with the positioning difference being institutional depth (Imagine Nepal has a decade of operations vs 8K’s six years) versus founder credentials (Mingma G’s 14-peak expertise at Imagine Nepal vs Lakpa Dendi at 8K).
-Both have K2 experience; both bring Sherpa teams to Pakistani ground operations; both sit comfortably in the Nepali mid-tier.
+The 2026 K2 pricing at $45,000-$60,000 sits competitive with 8K Expeditions in the mid-tier Nepali category.
+The positioning difference comes down to two factors.
+Institutional depth (Imagine Nepal has a decade of operations versus 8K’s six years).
+Founder credentials (Mingma G’s 14-peak expertise at Imagine Nepal versus Lakpa Dendi at 8K).
+Both have K2 experience.
+Both bring Sherpa teams to Pakistani ground operations.
+Both sit comfortably in the Nepali mid-tier.
 The choice between them often comes down to specific Sherpa guide assignment and program configuration rather than fundamental quality differences.

 What they do well